-The MLS is participating in and supporting the Massachusetts Broadband Project.
-The Massachusetts Broadband Institute (MBI) is nearing the completion of work to extend affordable high-speed Internet access to homes, businesses, schools, libraries, medical facilities, government offices and other public places across the Commonwealth.
+The Massacusetts Library System has been providing support to the public libraries in conjunction with the Massachusetts Broadband Project.
+The Massachusetts Broadband Institute (MBI) in January 2014 has after 3+ years, completed the work to extend affordable high-speed (fiber) internet access to homes, businesses, schools, libraries, medical facilities, government offices and other public places across the Commonwealth!
 The MBI has built the MassBroadband 123 network to expand broadband connectivity to over 120 communities in western and north central Massachusetts.
 Nearly all of these 120 communities include a Public Library as a Community Anchor Institution (CAI) for the installation of the high speed fiber.

 There are many community and state-wide organizations supporting this initiative, as well as a similar broadband project in the former Southeast Region.
-CapeNet is building the high-speed fiber optic OpenCape Network in southeastern Massachusetts, Cape Cod and the Islands.
+CapeNet has built a high-speed fiber optic OpenCape Network in southeastern Massachusetts, Cape Cod and the Islands.

 Visit our MLS Broadband guides for more free training, FAQs, schedules, more digital literacy information for your library, and all things wireless: http://guides.masslibsystem.org/index.php

-The MLS will be assisting some Libraries with upgraded wireless access points with the grant funds.
-If your library is not a member of the CWMARS network, we will be working with you to replace your wireless network to be able to support the faster fiber speeds.
+The MLS has assisted non-networked Libraries with upgraded wireless access points via the MBLC grant funds.
+If your library is not a member of the CWMARS network, we have already replaced your wireless network to be able to support the faster fiber speeds!